RaghuGulati/linked-list-program/README.md

       It has two files namely: a4q1a_int.c and a4q1a_char.c

-      a4q1a_int.c will contain the sorted list ADT with integer datatype for value and key a4q1a_char.c will contain the sorted list ADT with string datatype for value and int for kay
+      a4q1a_int.c will contain the sorted list ADT with integer datatype for value and key a4q1a_char.c will contain the sorted list ADT with string datatype for value and int for key

 #### Compile